neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Install on MacOS
 ------------------------------------------------------------------------------

+**WE DO NOT PROVIDE COMMUNITY SUPPORT FOR THIS EXTENSION ON MACOS SYSTEMS.**

-Although the extension is not officially supported on MacOS systems, it should be possible to build the extension with the following lines:
+However it should be possible to build the extension with the following lines:

 ```console
 export C_INCLUDE_PATH="$(xcrun --show-sdk-path)/usr/include"